thegetty/grj-19/README.md

 **_plugins/shortcodes/figureGroup.js**
 Added caption and class parameters that can be fed in from shortcode; and simplified HTML markup to remove rows

+**content/_computed/eleventyComputed.js**
+Changed pagination so next/prev pages can be overridden on individual pages; and added menu_link and toc_link properties, so items in menus and toc can appear without a link to the page

 ## License